Fade to Black (Nadir Rustamli song): At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 25 January 2022, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Azerbaijan was placed into the second semi-final, held on 12 May 2022, and performed in the first half of the show.

+Azerbaijan score 96 points from the juries, but zero from the public vote.
+However, the high number of jury points ensured the country qualified to the final, becoming the first, and as of 2024, only country to do so.
+In the final, the entry scored 103 points from the juries and just 3 points from the televote.
+All 3 points came from their neighbour, Georgia.